 The next witness was William Rainbow, of Frankton, brother of deceased.
 He said he was at his father’s house on Thursday evening but his brother had already left for Kenilworth but was there when he returned at about nine o’clock.
 He corroborated the evidence given by his father.
 He added that he had never seen the revolver and never even knew he had such a weapon.
 After finding the deceased he went looking for the police and soon found two officers who said they had come across a pony and trap a few minutes earlier.

 In reply to a question from the foreman, witness said Reuben had gone about his work but seemed rather strange.
-A juror asked, Did you know what he went to Brewer’s for?
+A juror asked: Did you know what he went to Brewer’s for?
 Witness replied; No, that is where the mystery is.

 ‘Reproduced with the permission of the National Library of Scotland’ (1886) Licence CC-NY (NLS) https://maps.nls.uk/index.html